Frequently asked questions on the ARC online facility

 The system is subject to usual reliable Internet access from service providers, however if a timed-out session is experienced, or connection to the Internet is completely lost see Question 7.

 You can also recommend an ARC issue or obtain the original Form 15a for a first or second extension by adding validity manually and stamping and signing the certificate in accordance with your approval and procedures.
 Don't forget to send a copy to the CAA for our records, together with the relevant fee.

-If you want to issue a Form 15b, you can download a template and forward this to the CAA with payment.
+If you want to issue a Form 15b, you can forward this to the CAA with payment.
 For a Form 15b extension, you can obtain the original certificate and manually extend it.
 Either option must be undertaken in accordance with your approval and procedures.
 Don't forget to send a copy to the CAA for our records, together with the applicable fee.

 19. What if want to contact the CAA outside of normal business hours?

 Users of this service will be able to contact the CAA by email or facsimile outside of normal opening times, however your message will not be reviewed until we re-open.
 You will be unable to leave telephone messages during these times.